BoboTiG/thermalprinter/docs/source/usage.rst

 Usage
 =====

-An example is better than thousands words:
+An example is better than a thousand words:

 .. code-block:: python